utshomax/postman-docs/src/pages/docs/getting-started/importing-and-exporting/importing-from-git.md

       <img alt="File import options" src="https://assets.postman.com/postman-docs/v10/import-files-options-v10-19.jpg" width="651px" />

+    > Select **View Import Settings** for more configuration options.
+These options will vary depending on your API specification.

 1. Select **Import**.

 1. An **Import Complete** message displays in the footer.
 In the message, select the link icon <img alt="External link icon" src="https://assets.postman.com/postman-docs/icon-external-link.jpg#icon" width="18px"> next to a collection, environment, or API  to open the imported element.